-If a party is unsure if a hearing has been listed, they should contact VCAT (the Residential Tenancies List) immediately.
+If you are unsure if a hearing has been listed, contact VCAT’s Residential Tenancies List (see “Contacts”).

 If the tenant cannot attend the hearing, they should inform VCAT and the other party as soon as possible, ask for an adjournment, and provide evidence to justify the adjournment.
 The tenant should not rely on a statement by the landlord or agent that they will withdraw or adjourn the application or that the tenant does not have to attend the hearing.
 Practice Notices regarding adjournments can be found on VCAT’s website under PNRST 1.

 Tribunal members (i.e. the people hearing and judging matters) conduct proceedings differently, but all are bound by the Victorian Civil and Administrative Tribunal Act 1998 (Vic) (“VCAT Act”).
 VCAT:

 • must act fairly (s 97);